-Placer County l (Tahoe Basin A Placer County Outside of Basin Nevada County Town of Truckee TRPA Lot Size/Location on Lot Construction associated with a shall conform to the height, see plan review, fees, charges, and generally applicable to reside the zoning subdistrict where the located. etback, lot coverage, site nd other requirements ential construction within Secondary dwellings are a residential use that is consistent with the existing General Plan and Zoning designation for the lot.
+Current Accessory Dwelling Units (ADU) Zoning Codes in the Tahoe Truckee Region nty Inside Basin sin Area Plan) Placer County Outside of Basin Nevada County Town of Truckee Lot Size/Location on Lot shall conform to the heigh plan review, fees, charges at, setback, lot coverage, site s, and other requirements sidential construction within Secondary dwellings are a residential use that is consistent with the existing General Plan and Zoning designation for the lot.
 See Section 17.56.180 for limitations on the total cumulative square footage of residential accessory structures on parcels of various sizes.
 ADUs are allowed on any parcel that allows a primary dwelling unit regardless of parcel size as long as setbacks can be met.
 ADUs are allowed on any parcel that allows a primary dwelling unit except if the parcel is on septic, then there is a 3-acre minimum.
-Allowed on lots greater than one acre in size; on lots smaller than one acre in size where permitted by an Area Plan, or where included in a TRPA-certified Local Government Housing Program.
-Floor Area/Size Limitations The maximum floor area allow residence, whether attached detached, shall be based on follows: Attached unit shall not increa existing primary residence by residence by residence in living area of a residence, except area of a residence, except and shall be based on follows: Maximum Secondary Lot Area of Site 2.29 acres or less 2.3 to 4.99 acres 5 acres or more to the primary unit or the area of the lot as se the floor area of an more than 30 percent. this section means the clusive of any garage or om the outside surfaces een living areas and a sole purpose of calculating the maximum floor area of an attached secondary dwelling, means the interior habitable floor area of a dwelling unit, as measured to 3.
-Detached second dwelling units may have an attached garage or carport that does not exceed 480 square feet.
-Exception: Previously approved senior citizen or disabled housing units may be modified to increase the Minimum size of 150 square feet required.
-Maximum size in relation to the main dwelling: the gross floo area of the unit shall not exceed the lesser of 50 percent of the existing living area of the main dwelling or: 1.
-On parcels less than one acre: 800 square feet of gross floor area; or 2.
-On parcels of one acre or more: 1,200 square feet of gros floor area.
-A secondary unit shall be allowed at least 500 square feet of gross floor area in all cases Water/Sewage If property is on septic, septic s capacity of ADU or be expand If property is on septic, septic system must demonstrate capacity for ADU or be expanded.
+Allowed on lots great smaller than one acre Area Plan, or where ir Government Housing Floor Area/Size Limitations living area of a residence, carport, which is measured of exterior walls or walls be garage.] aned to the primary unit or on the area of the lot as crease the floor area of an by more than 30 percent. d in this section means the exclusive of any garage or d from the outside surfaces The maximum floor area of a secondary dwelling attached to, or contained within the existing space of the primary single-family dwelling living area, with a maximum floor area of one thousand two hundred (1,200) square feet.
+The maximum floor area for a secondary dwelling detached from an existing single- family dwelling shall not exceed one thousand two hundred (1,200) square feet.
+[Note: "Living area," for the sole purpose of calculating the maximum floor area of an attached secondary dwelling, means the interior habitable floor area of a dwelling unit, as measured to the outside surface of exterior walls, including habitable basements and attics, but does not include a garage or any accessory structure that was not developed as habitable space.]
+3. Detached second dwelling units may have an attached garage or carport that does not exceed 480 square feet.
+Exception: Previously approved senior citizen or disabled housing units may be modified to increase the 1.
+On parcels less than one acre: 800 square feet of gross floor area; or s Water/Sewage If property is on septic, sep capacity of ADU or be exp otic system must demonstrate banded.
+If property is on septic, septic system must demonstrate capacity for ADU or be expanded.
 All water supply and sewage disposal requirements shall be complied with as administered by the Department of Environmental Health.
 All water supply and sewage disposal shall be provided by an established community system or by an on-site system approved by the Nevada County Health Department.
-A secondary unit shall not be allowed on a parcel that is served by an on-site septic system and is less than three acres.
-Defers to local regulations.
+A secondary unit shall not be allowed on a parcel that is served by an on- site septic system and is less than three acres.
+Defers to local regula